interlay/interlay.github.io/docs/relayer/guide.md

 ## Dashboard

-You can monitor the operation of your Relayer on the Relayer dashboard.
+You can monitor the operation of your Relayer on the Relayer dashboard by adding the key to the [polkadot{.js} extension](https://polkadot.js.org/extension/).
-The Relayer will expose an API on the default port ``3031``.
-If you are running the Relayer on a remote server, you might need to port-forward.

 Once the Relayer is up and running, a "Relayer" tab will appear in the topbar of the app at [beta.polkabtc.io](https://beta.polkabtc.io/) (or you can access directly at [beta.polkabtc.io/relayer](https://beta.polkabtc.io/relayer)).